rios0rios0/guide/Code-Style/Python/Typing-and-Type-Hints-(PEP-484).md

 - [typing Module](#TypingandTypeHints(PEP484)-typingModule)

 ## Introduction
 Python, as a dynamic interpreted language, is weakly-typed.
-Python’s linters like Flake8 and Pylint can hardly predict the types of variables before the code is executed.
+Python's linters like Flake8 and Pylint can hardly predict the types of variables before the code is executed.
 In contrast, languages like Rust and Golang are more strongly typed.
 An editor with rust-analyzer support can continuously check for typing errors while the user is editing the code.
-The code also doesn’t compile if there are type mismatches.
+The code also doesn't compile if there are type mismatches.
-Consequently, Python programs are naturally more likely to contain typing errors since there aren’t any compilers that can check for the variables' types.
+Consequently, Python programs are naturally more likely to contain typing errors since there aren't any compilers that can check for the variables' types.
 These errors and mistakes tend to only surface when the program is executed and even put in production.
 It is, therefore, sometimes very time-consuming and frustrating to debug type-related bugs in Python.
 Type hints were proposed in PEP 484 and can help mitigate this issue.
-Type hints allow users to declare a variable’s type or a function’s return type.
-This will allow users of a library to more easily understand what should be passed to a function or to understand what a variable’s type should be.
+Type hints allow users to declare a variable's type or a function's return type.
+This will allow users of a library to more easily understand what should be passed to a function or to understand what a variable's type should be.
 Linters and IDEs can now also interpret these types and warn users about type mismatches.

 For instance, consider the following code:
 ```python